BlueQuartzSoftware/simplnx/src/Plugins/ITKImageProcessing/docs/ITKMhaFileReader.md

 The transformation matrix from the MHA file can be optionally read and saved as a data array and/or applied to the created image geometry.

-*Note:* The ITK API hands back the Transform Matrix as a raw pointer to the values.
-The actual Transform Matrix internal array has a size of 100 with only the first several slots filled with matrix values (the rest of the slots are 0's).
-Since it's only possible to get a raw pointer and no exact size, this filter will key off of the **NDims** header value in the input .mha file to determine how many values should be grabbed from the Transform Matrix raw pointer.
-So far it appears that it's 4 values (2x2) for 2D image data and 9 values (3x3) for 3D image data, but it is currently unknown whether it's possible to have >4 matrix values for 2D image data or >9 matrix values for 3D image data.
-Therefore, this filter is going to make the following assumptions:

-1. 2D image data has a transformation matrix with 4 values
-2. 3D image data has a transformation matrix with 9 values

-If these assumptions are violated, then unexpected behavior may occur.

 ## Group (Subgroup) ##

 ITKImageProcessing (ITKImageProcessing)